Irdest developer manual

 Clients

-The Irdest project develops a few of these as demonstrations as to what is possible to do with the Irdest network.
+The Irdest project develops several of these as demonstrations as to what is possible to do with the Irdest network.
 While we of course hope that the Irdest application bundle makes onboarding into the network easier, we encourage others to work on top of this platform, or bridge it to other decentralised networking platforms.

 Irdest comes with a few command-line applications and Irdest mblog, a Gtk usenet-inspired microblogging app!